Skip to main content

 export HYPERLIQUID_TESTNET_VAULT="vault_address_here"

-The adapter will automatically load these when testnet=True in the configuration.
+The adapter automatically loads these when testnet=True in the configuration.

 Product support